-The Tyler School of Art and the Landscape Architecture & Horticulture Department provide students the resources they need to create and succeed.
-Students will have access to the latest technology and design media, important connections to the gardens on the Ambler Campus, and opportunities to join student organizations.
+The Tyler School of Art and Architecture and its Landscape Architecture and Horticulture programs provide students the resources they need to create and succeed.
+Students will have access to the latest technology and design media, important connections to the gardens and greenhouse on the Ambler Campus, and opportunities to join student organizations.

 Temple University Landscape Architecture and Horticulture Association (LAHA)

 This organization, which incorporates a Pennsylvania/Delaware Student Chapter of the American Society of Landscape Architects (ASLA), holds annual fundraising events, such as plant sales, and sponsors a student-mentoring program.
 LAHA consists of students actively involved in the Landscape Architecture or Horticulture major concerned about bettering their campus, community, and environment.
 Meetings are held monthly to discuss current issues, competitions, and plan various activities.
 Association-sponsored events include fundraisers and community volunteer work.
 Volunteer service includes watershed cleanups, community planting in conjunction with the local Civic Association, and support of incoming students through programs like the Freshman Trunk and Packet.

 Temple University Pi Alpha Xi National Honor Society (PAX)